Ohio State University: Main (Columbus)

-To the south of the Oval is another, somewhat smaller expanse of green space commonly referred to as the South Oval.
-At its eastern end, it is anchored by the Ohio Union.
-To the west are Hale Hall, the Kuhn Honors House, Browning Amphitheatre (a traditional stone Greek theatre) and Mirror Lake.

-Knowlton Hall, dedicated in October 2004, is at the corner of West Woodruff Avenue and Tuttle Park Place, next to Ohio Stadium.
 Knowlton Hall along with the Fisher College of Business and Hitchcock Hall form an academic nucleus in the northwestern corner of North campus.
 Knowlton Hall was designed by Atlanta-based Mack Scogin Merrill Elam along with WSA Studio from Columbus.
 The Hall is home to the KSA Café, the disciplines of architecture, landscape architecture, city and regional planning, and about 550 undergraduate and graduate students.
 Knowlton Hall stands out from the general reddish-brown brick of Ohio State's campus with distinctive white marble tiles that cover the building's exterior.
 This unique wall cladding was requested by Austin E. Knowlton, the namesake of and main patron to the creation of Knowlton Hall.
 Knowlton also requested that five white marble columns be erected on the site, each column representing one of the classical orders of architecture.

-The Ohio State College of Medicine is on the southern edge of the central campus.
-It is home to the James Cancer Hospital, a cancer research institute and one of the National Cancer Institute's 41 comprehensive cancer centers, along with the Richard M. Ross Heart Hospital, a research institute for cardiovascular disease.

 The campus is served by the Campus Area Bus Service.

 Regional campuses

-The university also operates regional campuses in five areas: